ClickHouse/tpc-h-openhouse/bigquery/README.md

 # TPC-H on BigQuery

-Loads the TPC-H dataset (sf10 / sf100 / sf1000) from a public S3 bucket into BigQuery, plus the standard 22-query benchmark suite (fetched from ClickHouse's repo, lightly patched for BigQuery syntax).
+Loads the TPC-H dataset (sf10 / sf100 / sf1000) from a public S3 bucket into BigQuery, plus the standard 22-query benchmark suite (fetched from ClickHouse's repo and then adjusted to work with BigQuery syntax).

-The S3 → BigQuery hop runs on a small GCE VM rather than your laptop — the parquet files are large (sf100 lineitem alone is ~23 GB) and a wifi connection is the wrong place for that data to go.
+The S3 → BigQuery hop runs on a small GCE VM rather than your laptop, otherwise we stream the Parquet files to our machine and then back up to Google, which is very slow.

 ## Files